Eastern Orthodoxy in Estonia: Estonian independence and property reform

 On 20 August 1991, Estonia proclaimed its independence from a disintegrating Soviet Union, restoring the pre-1940 parliamentary government.
-Divisions within the Orthodox community soon arose; some wanted to remain under the Moscow Patriarchate, while others wished to reinstate the autonomous church in the jurisdiction of the Patriarchate of Constantinople.
+Divisions within the Orthodox community soon arose; some wanted to remain under the Moscow Patriarchate, while others wished to reinstate the autonomous church under the jurisdiction of the Patriarchate of Constantinople.

 There was a legal aspect to the question as well.
-Once independent, Estonia began a program of property reform - that is, restoring property expropriated by the Soviets during the occupation.
-But which church - the one in exile, under Constantinople, or the one in Estonia, under Moscow - was the rightful Estonian Orthodox Church?
+Once independent, Estonia began a program of property reform—that is, restoring property expropriated by the Soviets during the occupation.
+But the question of which church—the one in exile under Constantinople, or the one in Estonia, under Moscow—was the rightful Estonian Orthodox Church was unanswered.

 Early in 1993, the Estonian parliament passed the Churches and Congregations Act, which required all religious institutions to re-register with the Ministry of Internal Affairs.
 In August of the same year, the church in exile registered the 1935 statute, meaning it considered itself the continuation of the original Estonian Apostolic Orthodox Church.
 In November, the Moscow-led diocese attempted to register the same 1935 statute, but was refused.
 In response, the diocese sued, attempting to establish that it, and not the church in exile, had maintained continuity of the Estonian Apostolic Orthodox Church during Soviet occupation.
 The court rebuffed this effort, ruling that the church in exile was indeed the legitimate successor of the Orthodox church in post-Soviet Estonia, making the EAOC the sole legal heir of all pre-1940 Orthodox church properties in Estonia.